sbrl/Pepperminty-Wiki/README.md

 Is the feature you want to see not on this list or not implemented yet?
 [Open an issue](https://github.com/sbrl/Pepperminty-Wiki/issues/new) or [send a pull request](https://github.com/sbrl/Pepperminty-Wiki/pulls) - contributions welcome!

-If you've found a security issue, please don't open an issue.
-Instead, get in touch privately - e.g. via [Keybase](https://keybase.io/sbrl) or by email (`security [at sign] starbeamrainbowlabs [replace me with a dot] com`), and I'll try to respond ASAP.

 ## Docker
 The recommended way of running Pepperminty Wiki is with a plain PHP-enabled web server.
 However, a docker container is generously provided by @SQL-enwiki.
 You can run it like so: